Initial consultation and assessment

 Simply contact our office, either by phone or email, and we will do the rest.
-When you contact us please have some idea of your potential availability to come.
+When you contact us please have some idea of your potential availability to attend.

 When and where are consultations held?

-Consultations are held on Wednesdays, either in Bristol at the Spire Hospital Outpatients Department, or in London at 10 Harley Street.
-We do not hold consultations anywhere else.
+Consultations are usually held on Thursday in Bristol at the Spire Hospital, at St Joseph's Hospital in Newport or in Bolsover Street in London.
+We do not hold consultations anywhere else at present.

 Who will I see and talk to?

-You will only ever see our surgeon, Mr Philip Guest (who was the first UK surgeon to be trained in the QuickLift technique).
-You will not see a 'nurse consultant' or similar – we believe that is the wrong approach.
+You will only ever see our surgeon, Mr Anthony Macquillan.
+You will not see a 'nurse consultant' or similar - we believe that is the wrong approach.